TheGamer3514/Bfer-Bot/README.md

 Do what you want tbh.

 # Setup:
+1. Rename `example.config.js` to `config.js`
-1. Fill Out The Config In `config.js`
+2. Fill Out The Config In `config.js`
-2. Run `npm i discord.js`
+3. Run `npm i discord.js`
-3. Run `node .`
+4. Run `node .`
-4. Done!
+5. Done!
 If you want to change more then that is fine!
 To change responses go to `index.js`

 # Links: